 Dog obedience training is a very important part of your furry friend’s development, as it teaches them what’s right from wrong and who’s in charge in the home.
-However, if you can get the whole family involved, then your pooch gets an altogether more consistent learning experience.
+However, if you can get the whole family involved, your pooch gets a more consistent learning experience.

-#1 - Get Everyone to Learn the Principles
+#1 - Get Everyone to Learn the Dof Training Principles:

-#2 - Print Out a Sheet With Verbal/Body Language Cues
+#2 - Print Out a Sheet With Verbal/Body Dog Language Cues:

 Along with verbal cues, your dog will pick up on the body language cues you show too.
-For example, the sit command involves saying “sit” in an authoritative manner, as well as a movement of the hand towards the bicep.
+For example, the sit command involves saying “sit” in an authoritative manner and moving the hand towards the bicep.
 If you print off a sheet with all the commands and associated gestures, it can be used for practice by everyone who gets involved with your dog’s training.
 Dog training courses are a great way to learn these cues.

-#4 - Only Have One Person Handling At a Time
+#4 - Only Have One Person Animal Handling At a Time:

-Dog behaviour training is something that is best done by one person at a time, as otherwise, your poor little pooch can end up getting confused about which commands to listen to.
-Have one family member telling your dog what to do and giving out the treats and then things stay nice and simple.
+Dog behaviour training is best done by one person at a time, as otherwise, your poor little pooch can get confused about which commands to listen to.
+Have one family member telling your dog what to do and giving out the treats, and then things stay nice and simple.

 With so many people participating in the training your dog is getting, it can get a little tricky to remember how many meals/walks/treats have been given.
 It’s very easily remedied, however, as all it takes is a sheet of paper on the kitchen wall where the person involved simply jots down what happened and when.
 That way, no over-walking or over-feeding will occur.

-Dog obedience training for family dogs is great when everyone plays a part and the great news is that anyone wanting to develop their dog care skills can add to them easily and affordably with Online Courses Australia.
-For example, our animal care industry-approved Certificate in Dog Psychology, Behaviour and Training can be taken at your own speed and can even give you the skills needed to work in the sector professionally!
+Dog obedience training for family dogs is excellent when everyone plays a part.
+The great news is that anyone wanting to develop their dog care skills can add to them quickly and affordably with Online Courses Australia.
+For example, our animal care industry-approved Certificate in Dog Psychology, Behaviour and Training can be taken at your own speed.
+It can even give you the skills needed to work in the sector professionally!